waterbridge7/hongqiao/_pages/about.md

 News
 ------

-- Dec 05, 2021,  Weclome Mengyao Liu and Xiao Zhang to join the UQ&ML Team.
+- Dec 05, 2021,  Weclome Mengyao Liu and Xiao Zhang to join the UQ&ML Team!
 They will enroll in September 2022.
 - Oct 15, 2021,  This persional homepage is online!

 ---